dauTT/astroport-dca-bot/README.md

 | [`trigger_updated_at`](bot/db/table/token_price.py) | user data |This trigger  is associated with the table [`token_price`](bot/db/table/token_price.py) and it will update the column `updated_at` after a price token is updated |

-To better understand the data in the SQLite database you may use this open source app, <a href="https://sqlitestudio.pl/"> SQLite studio </a> along with this sample queries script [queries](bot/db/queries.sql).
+To better visualize the data in the SQLite database you may use this open source app, <a href="https://sqlitestudio.pl/"> SQLiteStudio </a> along with this sample queries script [queries](bot/db/queries.sql).